Amourspirit/OooDev_Tute/docs/tute_ss.rst

 You can also generate spreadsheets as output from your programs.
 So if colleagues need your text file or PDF of thousands of sales contacts transferred to a spreadsheet file, you won’t have to tediously copy and paste it all into spreadsheets.

-Equipped with OooDev module and some programming knowledge, you’ll find processing even the biggest spreadsheets a piece of cake.
+Equipped with |odev|_ module and some programming knowledge, you’ll find processing even the biggest spreadsheets a piece of cake.

 .. _tute_ss_practice_questions: